 Je viens du Yorkshire.I come from Yorkshire.

-Mon petit-ami vient du Québec.My boyfriend comes from Quebec.
+Mon petit-ami vient du Québec.My boyfriend comes from the Quebec province.

 See also the related lessons: Je viens de + [city] = I'm from + [city] and En, dans = In, to with regions, states, counties (prepositions)

 Want to make sure your French sounds confident?